JaeKwang/Mapping-App/README.md

 # Mapping-App

-When you kown
+## It is a code that can draw a map when knowing the robot's position.
-This code is not applied Baysian probabilty map update.
+## This code is not applied Baysian probabilty map update.
+## Requirement: OpenCV, OpenGL